urieltan/tp/docs/team/caleblyx.md

 * **New feature: TaskList and tasks**: Added the ability to create `Tasks`, and add or delete them to or from the `TaskList` respectively.
   * What it does: allows the user to create `Tasks` that may either be `Todos` or `Events` and keep a record of them in the `TaskList`.
-  * Justification: This feature improves the product significantly because a user can now record information about tasks in addition to addresses in Lifebook for future reference and planning.
+  * Justification: This feature improves the product significantly because a user can now record information about tasks in Lifebook for future reference and planning.
   * Highlights: This required an implementation of the TaskList and Tasks (along with its subclasses).
 This a basis for more commands and features to be added in the future.
   * Credits: inspired from the creation of Bob - the personal assistant, which was my individual project.